FACTORIAL BETWEEN SUBJECTS ANOVA

 variances.

-Another way to get similar information is to use the model.tables( )
+Another way to get similar information is to use the

 > aov.out = aov(len ~ supp * dose, data=ToothGrowth)

-Note: the model formula specifies "length as a function of supplement and dose
+Note: The model formula specifies "length as a function of supplement and dose

-with all possible interactions between the factors.
-Now we can look at some
+the interactions.")
+Now we can look at some model tables.

 > model.tables(aov.out, type="means", se=T)